 To avoid compounding repercussions from your DUI, you must search for a competent and experienced DUI lawyer who understands what’s at stake when your license is in jeopardy.
 A DUI attorney in West Palm Beach like Brian Gabriel can comb through the details of your arrest and challenge questionable aspects—whether they be errors committed by law enforcement officers or technical errors produced by the tools used to record your blood alcohol level.
 There may be a wealth of mistakes made during the investigation of your DUI leading up to your arrest, and you should not lose hope that a positive BAC test will ruin your career and future.

 Act Now to Fight Your DUI as a Licensed Professional!

 The sooner you act, the better your legal representative can fight the charges against you.
 The earlier an attorney becomes involved in your case, the better your chances will be of avoiding a conviction.
 In some cases, it may even be possible to have your charges dismissed.

-Call The Law Office of Gabriel & Gabriel for quality legal counsel in West Palm Beach regarding a DUI with a professional license.
-Our firm understands that everyone makes mistakes, and you do not deserve to face more severe backlash due to needing a professional license.
+Call Brian Gabriel at The Law Office of Gabriel & Gabriel for quality legal counsel in West Palm Beach regarding a DUI with a professional license.
+Brian Gabriel understands that everyone makes mistakes, and you do not deserve to face more severe backlash due to needing a professional license.
 We’re available around the clock to help you through this difficult time.
-Call (561) 622-5575 or complete our contact form for a free consultation.
+Call (561) 622-5575 or complete a contact form for a free consultation.